Thursday, July 7, 2016

 1. Jesus could have been contrasting his play on words referencing Peter’s name, with himself, like this: ‘You are Peter, like a chip off the rock,’ then pointing to himself he continues, ‘On this rock I will build my church.’

 According to Bible scholar A.T.
-Robertson, instead of focusing on the identity of the rock, or the ‘pun’ Jesus made about Peter’s name, readers should focus on the point of the illustration, the building: ‘On this rock I will build…’
+Robertson, instead of focusing on the identity of the rock, or the pun Jesus made about Peter’s name, readers should focus on the point of the illustration, the building: ‘On this rock I will build…’

 “If one is puzzled over the use of "building" with the word ekklêsia [church, or congregation] it will be helpful to turn to 1 Peter 2:5.
 Peter, the very one to whom Jesus is here speaking, writing to the Christians in the five Roman provinces in Asia (1Pe 1:1), says: ‘You are built a spiritual house.’
 It is difficult to resist the impression that Peter recalls the words of Jesus to him on this memorable occasion.”

-In case that isn’t clear enough, in 1 Peter 2:7 Peter makes it very plain that he views Jesus, not himself, as “The stone which the builders cast away as worthless.”
+In case that isn’t clear enough, in 1 Peter 2:7 Peter makes it very plain that he views Jesus, not himself, as the rock.

 Peter would have been horrified to think that, 20 centuries later, some would view him as the foundation stone of Christianity!